paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

 Buildpack with Paketo Buildpacks it will allow you to specify when you want the dependency to be present whether that is during build-time, at launch-time, or both.
 You can specify this for Paketo Buildpacks because they respect two flags that go in the `metadata` field of a requirement.
-Those two flags are `build` and `launch`, `build` makes the dependency available during the build phase of subsequent buildpacks in the order, and `launch` makes the dependency available in the final running image.
+Those two flags are `build` which makes the dependency available during the build phase of subsequent buildpacks in the order, and `launch` which makes the dependency available in the final running image.

 ### Why would I want this?